 Update Hosting Account Logins

-The login info you received from your new host likely became invalid immediately after the migration.
+The login info you received from your new host likely became invalid immediately after the migration if it was a cPanel migration.

 It was likely overwritten with the login of your original host.